dawidmarek95x/nodejs-homework-template/readme.md

 #  Connections API

 ## General info
-Server with implemented REST API for creating and managing users and their individual sets of contacts contained in the MongoDB database.
+Server project based on the REST API architecture for creating and managing users and their individual contact sets contained in the MongoDB database.

 ## Technologies
 **Project was created with:**